To deploy the BIG-IQ Virtual Edition (VE) system on EC2, you perform these tasks:

 <xxxx> is the Internet Gateway that the VPC Wizard created automatically.

 When you create a VPC, Amazon Web Services creates two subnets for it.
 The first subnet is the management subnet (10.0.0.0/24) and the second subnet is external (10.0.1.0/24).
 Many network topologies require three or more subnets (Management, External, and Internal).
 You can use this task to create an internal subnet (10.0.2.0/24).

 To use your virtual private cloud (VPC) to deploy your virtual machine, the VPC needs two security groups; each with its own set of rules that govern the security behavior for the traffic that routes through it.
 The table details the rules required for each group to function properly.

 |Group Name||Group Description||Rule Name||Source||Rule Type|

 |Outbound Custom ICMP||0.0.0.0/0||Echo Reply|

 |Outbound All Traffic||0.0.0.0/0|

 It is a good idea to test connectivity before proceeding.
 You should be able to communicate with your VPC NAT server at this point.

 F5 Networks recommends enhancing your security by using the security group source fields to restrict the subnets to allow only management access; however, we recognize that this does not complete your security solution.
-For enhanced security, you may want to deploy a topology with limited management network access.
+For enhanced security, you might want to deploy a topology with limited management network access.

 Most network topologies require an Amazon Web Services route to the virtual private cloud (VPC) that makes the external subnet used by the virtual machine accessible to the Internet.